Collective responsibility: In religion

-Jews recognize two kinds of sin, offenses against other people, and offenses against God.
+The Jewish faith recognizes two kinds of sin, offenses against other people, and offenses against God.
 An offense against God may be understood as a violation of a contract (the Covenant between God and the Children of Israel).
 Ezra, a priest and a scribe, was the leader of a large group of exiles.
 On his return to Jerusalem, where he was required to teach the Jews to obey the laws of God, he discovered that the Jews had been marrying non-Jews.
 He tore his garments in despair and confessed the sins of Israel before God, before he went on to purify the community.
 The Book of Jeremiah (Yirmiyahu [ירמיהו]) can be organized into five sub-sections.
-One part, Jeremiah 2-24, displays scorn for the sins of Israel.
+One part, Jeremiah 2–24, displays scorn for the sins of Israel.
 The poem in 2:1–3:5 shows the evidence of a broken covenant against Israel.

-This concept is found in the Old Testament (or the Tanakh), some examples of it are the account of the Flood, the Tower of Babel, Sodom and Gomorrah and in some interpretations, the Book of Joshua's Achan.
-In those records, entire communities were punished for the actions of the vast majority of their members, however, it is impossible to state that there were no innocent people, nor is it possible to state that there were children who were too young to be responsible for their deeds, so they were also punished.
+This concept is found in the Old Testament (or the Tanakh).
+Some examples of it are the account of the Flood, the Tower of Babel, Sodom and Gomorrah and in some interpretations, the Book of Joshua's Achan.
+In those records, entire communities were punished for the actions of the vast majority of their members.
+This was accomplished in as much as it is impossible to state whether there were no other righteous people, or that there were children who were too young to be responsible for their deeds.

+Through this framework of inductive reasoning, both the account of the Flood and Sodom and Gomorrah do identify righteous people who happen to be the immediate or prospective family members of a prophet or prophet's nephew, along with them.
+These sequences of events are reconciled for the former example afterwards as the etiological basis for the reader's presumed good fortunes in the Noahic covenant with all living creatures, in which God promises never again to destroy all life on Earth (a category implicitly broader than the unrighteous) by flood and creates the rainbow as the sign of this "everlasting covenant between God and every living creature of all flesh that is on the earth", and for the latter example pre-empted with an explicitly stated numerical target of 9 other community members' lives to be put in peril (and to have an ostensibly lower number of homes destroyed, being located in Sodom) due to a hypothetical 10th's evaluation as unrighteous.

 The practice of blaming the Jews for Jesus' death is the longest-lasting example of collective responsibility.
 In this case, the blame was not only cast upon the Jews of Jesus's time, it was also cast upon successive generations of Jews.
 This practice is documented in Matthew 27:25-66 New International Version (NIV) 25: "All the people answered, 'His blood is on us and on our children!'"